January 9, 2023

 Read on for our expert picks on the best Slack apps, integrations and more to help you get the most out of Slack.

 Slack is powerful on its own, as its 12 million daily active users can attest to.
-But these apps take it to another level, helping you create an incredible work environment, even for remote teams with team members located all over the world.
+But Slack apps add to that power, by enabling more advanced functionality, or integrating your Slack workspace with external tools.

 Our company has been using Slack for a long time.
-We started as a fully remote team nearly ten years ago, and have been working that way ever since.
-Thus, Slack has been a huge part our workflow, and we’ve come to rely on a bunch of apps and integrations.
+We started as a fully remote team nearly ten years ago, and Slack has been a key part of our workflow the entire time.

-There are just so many ways a simple Slack bot or Slack app can make your life, or your team’s life, easier.
+There are just so many ways a simple Slack app can make your life, or your team’s life, easier.

-Now, let’s move on to some of the best Slack apps for hybrid and remote teams in 2022.
+Now, let’s move on to some of the best Slack apps/integrations for hybrid and remote teams in 2023.